PhilWaldmann/openrecord/docs/migrations.md

 ```

 The name of your migration file is up to you, but it's recommended to add a timestamp or simmilar to the name.
 Because every migration will run only once (if successfull).
-OpenRecord will store all successfully finished migrations and wont execute them again!
+OPENRECORD will store all successfully finished migrations and wont execute them again!
 So if you want to add another field to your table, create a new migration:

 ```js
 // ./migrations/20180307172711_add_email_to_users.js